TrautsNottus/trautsnottus.github.io/_docs/classteacher/clog/take-register.md

 If a pupil arrives late for registration, you can change the Absent mark to Late  by clicking the **L** button on the pupil and record the number of minutes Late.

-We calculate how late the pupil is for you.
-But you can click the **Minutes Late** button to change the time.
+We calculate the pupil's lateness, but you can click the **Minutes Late** button to change the time.

 {% include faq-end.html  %}

 {% include faq.html explain="Viewing and adding **notes**" %}

-You can add, amend or delete comments on a pupil's attendance by clicking the **Add Note** {% include icon.html url="add-note" title="Add Note" %} button.
+You can add, update or delete comments on a pupil's attendance by clicking the **Add Note** {% include icon.html url="add-note" title="Add Note" %} button.

-The **Add Note** button highlights if a comment has been recorded for a pupil {% include icon.html url="has-note" title="Has Note" %}.
+The **Add Note** button highlights if there's a comment recorded for a pupil {% include icon.html url="has-note" title="Has Note" %}.

 > The note should relate to the pupil's attendance or absence for that registration.
 Use Pupil Log Notes to record notes.
 {:.warning}